 When you’re planning your wedding, the focus is on how many people to invite, what to wear, where to go on your honeymoon, and maybe buying a new house.
 A divorce is likely the last thing on your mind.
-To many people, bringing up a prenuptial agreement can feel like a sign of distrust or less than full commitment.
-In reality, a prenuptial agreement is a sign of being responsible enough to plan for the future, and it will likely help strengthen your marriage.
+Bringing up a prenuptial agreement can feel like a sign of distrust or less than full commitment to many people.
+In reality, a prenuptial agreement is a sign of being responsible enough to plan for the future, and it will likely help communication about important issues related to your marriage.

 Helping to Avoid a Divorce